MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 With Azure SQL Database, the initial 32 GB of storage is included in the price.
 For the other listed options, you need to buy storage separately and might increase the cost depending on your storage needs.

-For most databases, there's no charge for the price of backup storage that is equal in size to primary storage.
+For most databases, there's no charge for the price of backup storage that's equal in size to primary storage.
 If you need more backup storage, you incur more cost.

 ### Key/value and document databases cost